KeybordKat/Fraud-Detection-Perceptron/progress_report .md

 ![Graph](images/graph_3.png)
 This allowed for my perceptron's performance to stabilise much better between epochs 30 and 40\.
 I achieved this by calculating a dynamic decision-threshold using my precision-recall curve.

+the next step I took was not necessarily one to improve my model itself, but rather to improve my general tech stack.
+I decided to swap to using Jupyter notebook for better documentation and visualisation.